prabirdeb/Customer-Segmentation/README.md

 **3. GaussianMixture**

 Final model was KMeans model for online retail customer segmentation, as it was best fitting our expected customer segmentation with minimum overlap among all three models.

+# Potential Impact and Future Scope:

+This model is for a very fast and simple way of customer segmentation.
+Thus, wherever it is required to make a basic prediction about customers segmentation, this model will be fruitful.